vkormina-5/business-analytics-portfolio/README.md

-# Valeriya Kormina — Business Intelligence & Analytics Portfolio
+# Valeriya Kormina — Business Intelligence Portfolio

 ## 👋 About Me

-I'm a Master's graduate in Informatics and Computer Engineering (MIREA University, Russia) with a strong focus on Business Intelligence and data analytics.
-My master's thesis was dedicated to designing a full-cycle analytical system for business performance monitoring using **Power BI** (conceptual architecture) and **PostgreSQL**.
+I am a Master's graduate in Informatics and Computer Engineering (MIREA University, Russia) with a strong focus on Business Intelligence and data analytics.
+My master's thesis was dedicated to designing a full-cycle analytical system for business performance monitoring using **Power BI** and **PostgreSQL**.

-Currently, I work with cloud-based BI tools that run natively on macOS, focusing on quick, accessible, and visually compelling data storytelling.
+Currently, I work with **Power BI Service (web-based version)**, which runs seamlessly on macOS and allows me to create, publish, and share interactive dashboards without any compatibility issues.

 ---

 ## 📊 Featured Projects

-### 1. Retail Sales Analytics Dashboard (Looker Studio)
+### 1. Retail Sales Analytics Dashboard

 **Goal:** Build an interactive dashboard for a retail chain to monitor sales performance, margins, and regional KPIs.

 **Approach:**
 - Designed a star-schema data model in PostgreSQL.
-- Connected Looker Studio to the database via Google BigQuery (or direct PostgreSQL connector).
+- Connected Power BI Service to the database.
 - Built interactive charts with drill-down capabilities.

 **Key Insights:**
 - Detected seasonal sales patterns.
 - Visualized regional performance and top product categories.

-**Live Dashboard:** *[Link to your Looker Studio dashboard will be added here]*
+**Live Dashboard:** *[Paste your Power BI Service link here]*

-**GitHub Repository:** *[Link to code / SQL queries will be added here]*
+**GitHub Repository:** *[Link to your repo here]*

 ---

-### 2. Customer Retention Analysis (SQL + Looker Studio)
+### 2. Customer Retention Analysis (SQL + Power BI)

 **Goal:** Analyze customer churn and identify factors influencing retention.

 **Approach:**
 - Extracted and cleaned customer transaction data using SQL (PostgreSQL).
 - Built a cohort analysis view in the database.
-- Created retention dashboards in Looker Studio.
+- Created retention dashboards in Power BI Service.

 **Key Insights:**
 - Identified that customers from specific regions had 25% higher churn rates.
 - Suggested targeted retention campaigns.

-**Live Dashboard:** *[Link will be added here]*
+**Live Dashboard:** *[Paste your Power BI Service link here]*

 ---